A/N: A mingling of several Beauty and The Beast stories with a twist. Will be mostly a romantic tale (at least I hope).

 Her husband had been sick and his health had deteriorated.
 They prayed to the high heavens hoping to lift his spirits but he grew weaker each day.
 They tried everything they could to get him back to his usual self but nothing worked.
 Desperate, she decided to go to the next town over and seek the one they said healed all.
 But of course people like that back then were thought to be witches and were very difficult to find.

 She hated to leave her beloved husband but she had no choice as he was slowly dying.
 The only thing that kept her mind at peace was the fact that their daughter would be at home with her husband to care for him.
 She bid them both adieu and kissed each on the cheek then set on her journey.

 She walked through rain and storm, mud stricken paths and slick hills.
 Wet and tired she finally arrived at her destination.
 Some turned their backs on her as she asked for help but others understood her situation and gave her shelter and some food while she searched for the one who did not want to be found.

 "But J.T. likes it."
-He turns to his best friend.
+Vincent turned to his best friend.
 "Don't you Chip?"

 "Yea Chip, best buds, remember?"
-The older of the two chimes in.
+The older of the two chimed in.

-He cracks a smile and his chipped tooth showed.
+J.T. cracked a smile and his chipped tooth showed.
 "Best buds Vincent."
-They both turn to one another and raised their hand for a high-five.
+They both turned to each other and raised their hand for a high-five.

 "Shall I continue?"